Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Extra Experimental Setups

-For detailed description of these tasks and domains, please refer DM control suite \citep{tassa2018deepmind}.
-For each task, we follow the RWRL's setup and select $4$ environmental variables and perturb them during the testing phase.
-The perturbed variables and their value ranges can be found in Table \ref{tab:rwrl_env}.
+For a detailed description of these tasks, please refer \textsc{dm\_control}~\citep{tassa2018deepminda}.
+For each task, we follow the RWRL's setup by selecting $4$ environmental variables and perturbing them during the testing phase.
+The perturbed variables and their value ranges can be found in Table~\ref{tab:rwrl_env}.
+We also report the nominal values of these perturbed variables to indicate the differences between training and testing environments.
+Notably, all tasks are run for a maximum of 1000 steps and the max return is 1000.